Spring Boot: integration of JSON binding libraries

 /jakarta.json.bind.Jsonb

 interface, making it a Spring “bean”.
-Similarly to what you have previously seen for Jackson/Gson, this object can be easily injected into your Spring beans (controllers, services, etc…) using for example:
+Similarly to what you have previously seen for Jackson/Gson, this object can be quickly injected into your Spring beans (controllers, services, etc.) using, for example:

 @Autowired